AdaptSky: A DRL Based Resource Allocation Framework in NOMA-UAV Networks: A dapt S ky : Resource Allocation and Placement Framework

-The target network, which improves stability of the DQL, has parameters $\theta^{\prime}$ which are cloned with the policy network parameters periodically.
-To improve the stability even further, at each time step the DRL randomly samples a mini-batch from an experience replay buffer that stores $s_\tau, a_\tau, s_{\tau+1}$ and $ r_{\tau} $ to calculate the loss and update the policy network parameters.

 To enhance the learning process speed and generalization, we, furthermore, integrate the DN architecture with the DRL.
 In DN DRL, both target and policy networks have two output layers the value function, $V(s_{\tau})$, and advantage function, $A(s_{\tau}, a_{\tau})$ defined as $A(s_{\tau}, a_{\tau}) = Q(s_{\tau}, a_{\tau}) - V(s_{\tau})$.
-The value function, defined as the expected value of the Q-value, measures the value of being in a given state.
-The advantage function, however, gives a relative measure of the importance of taken an action at a particular state.
+The value function, defined as the expected value of the Q value, measures how good it is to be in a given state.
+The relative measure of the importance of an action at a particular state is indicated by the advantage function, however.